brownphotographic/Flickr2Any-Tool/README.md

     - for the account data zip extract the contents into 'metadata'
     - for the photo AND video files extract the contents into 'photos'

-4. *Set up your environment and run the script*:
+4. *Set up your environment - dependencies*:

     - System dependencies: you must have:
        Python >= 3.6 (for f-strings, Path objects)